jgrassler/talks/monasca-onboarding/src/main.md

 you contribute code to `monasca-thresh`.

 Last but not least, `monasca-thresh` does not do the heavy lifting all by itself.
-Instead it uses Apache Storm to process metrics.
+Instead, it uses Apache Storm to process metrics.

 -->